ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 You can also contribute by reviewing open documentation issues and PRs.
 To add a helpful review, please:

-- include a comment - "looks good to me" only helps if we know why
+- Include a comment - "looks good to me" only helps if we know why.
-- for issues, reproduce the problem
+- For issues, reproduce the problem.
-- for PRs, test the change
+- For PRs, test the change.

 Joining the documentation working group
 =======================================